UCSF-DataSci/ds217-11-final-jiaxin-su1/report.md

 **Summary of Key Findings:**
-1. **Model Performance:** XGBoost achieves R² = 0.79, indicating that 79% of variance in air temperature can be explained by the features
+1. **Model Performance:** XGBoost achieves R² = 0.79, indicating that 79% of variance in air temperature can be explained by the features.
 2. **Feature Importance:** The wet bulb temperature feature is overwhelmingly the most important predictor (69.5% importance).
 3. **Temporal Patterns:** Strong seasonal patterns are critical for accurate prediction of air temperature.
-4. **Data Quality:** Cleaning process maintained full dataset while improving reliability through imputation
+4. **Data Quality:** Cleaning process maintained full dataset while improving reliability through imputation.
-5. **Data Leakage Avoidance:** By excluding features derived from the target variable and target variable, we achieved realistic and generalizable model performance
+5. **Data Leakage Avoidance:** By excluding features derived from the target variable and target variable, we achieved realistic and generalizable model performance.

 ## Visualizations